quantstamp/PayWithInk_Review/README.md

 ## Emitting Events After Other Operations Succeeded

+Events are used for logging information from contract execution.
+Often, external program listen to events to do off-chain computations, e.g., presenting the status of the transaction in a buyer-facing application.
+We noticed that the function *\_createTransaction()* emits the event *TransactionInitiated()* before calling the function *\_transferFrom*.
+The latter, however, may fail if the buyer attempts to transfer more tokens than they actually posses.
+Consequently, any external tools may get confused, as they will see that a transaction got initiated, whereas it got reverted after emitting the event.
+We recommend placing the event after the token transfer succeeds.
+If external tools can deal with failed transactions, we recommend clearly documenting this assumption in the contract.

 ## Require Mediator to Be Different from Buyer and Seller

 According to the Whitepaper, mediator is a well known third party that helps to dispute a transaction between the buyer and the seller.
 Nowhere in the contract have we found a statement requiring that mediator must be different from the buyer and the seller.
 If one of the parties is careless, another party may take advantage by establishing themselves as the mediator.
 This is a potential security vulnerability.
 Although the contract cannot ensure that the mediator is always legitimate, it can rule out one obvious case.